yandanshu/two-view-synthetic-curve-dataset/README.md

 # Two-View Synthetic Curve Dataset

 A **two-view synthetic curve dataset** for evaluating curve reconstruction and triangulation algorithms.
-This repository provides **384** pre-generated stereo cases together with a Jupyter notebook to reproduce or extend the dataset.
+This repository provides **384** pre-generated stereo cases, **7 scaled real-world image pairs** from ETH3D, and a Jupyter notebook to reproduce or extend the synthetic dataset.

 ---